NVIDIA/NVFlare/docs/programming_guide/provisioning_system.rst

     - "participants" describes the different parties in the FL system, distinguished by type.
 For all participants, "name" should be unique, and "org" should be defined in AuthPolicyBuilder.
 The "name" of the Overseer and servers should be in the format of fully qualified domain names.
-It is possible to use a unique hostname rather than FQDN, with the IP mapped to the hostname by having it added to ``/etc/hosts``.
+It is possible to use a unique hostname rather than FQDN, with the IP mapped to the hostname by having it added to ``/etc/hosts``:

         - Type "overseer" describes the Overseer, with the "org", "name", "protocol", "api_root", and "port".
-        - Type "server" describes the FL servers, with the "org", "name", "fed_learn_port", "admin_port", and "enable_byoc".
+        - Type "server" describes the FL servers, with the "org", "name", "fed_learn_port", "admin_port", and "enable_byoc":

             - "fed_learn_port" is the port number for communication between the FL server and FL clients
             - "admin_port" is the port number for communication between the FL server and FL administration client
         - Type "client" describes the FL clients, with one "org" and "name" for each client as well as "enable_byoc" settings.